HazyResearch/deepdive/doc/example-spouse.md

 The goal here is to represent each spouse candidate mention by a set of attributes or **_features_** which capture at least the key aspects of the mention, and then let a machine learning model learn how much each feature is correlated with our decision variable ('is this a spouse mention?').
-For those who have worked with machine learning systems before, note that we are using a sparse storage representation- you could think of a spouse candidate `(p1_id, p2_id)` as being represented by a vector of length `L = count(distinct(feature))`, consisting of all zeros except for at the indexes specified by the rows with key `(p1_id, p2_id)`.
+For those who have worked with machine learning systems before, note that we are using a sparse storage representation- you could think of a spouse candidate `(p1_id, p2_id)` as being represented by a vector of length `L = COUNT(DISTINCT feature)`, consisting of all zeros except for at the indexes specified by the rows with key `(p1_id, p2_id)`.

-DeepDive includes an automatic feature generation library, DDlib, which we will use here.
+DeepDive includes an [automatic feature generation library, DDlib](gen_feats.md), which we will use here.
-Although many state-of-the-art [applications](http://deepdive.stanford.edu/doc/showcase/apps.html) have been built using purely DDlib-generated features, others can be used and/or added as well.
-To use DDlib, we create a list of `ddlib.Word` objects, two `ddlib.Span` objects, and then use the function `get_generic_features_relation`:
+Although many state-of-the-art [applications](showcase/apps.md) have been built using purely DDlib-generated features, others can be used and/or added as well.
+To use DDlib, we create a list of `ddlib.Word` objects, two `ddlib.Span` objects, and then use the function `get_generic_features_relation`, as shown in the following Python code for [`udf/extract_spouse_features.py`](../examples/spouse/udf/extract_spouse_features.py):

 ```python
 {% include examples/spouse/udf/extract_spouse_features.py %}